harryarthur/SRP23to25/README.md

 # Super Rugby Referee Nationality Analysis (2023–2025)

-This Jupyter Notebook investigates whether **referee nationality** may influence **match outcomes** in Super Rugby Pacific across the 2023, 2024, and 2025 seasons.
+This Jupyter Notebook investigates whether **referee nationality** can be used to predict **match outcomes** in Super Rugby Pacific across the 2023, 2024, and 2025 seasons.

 **Main question:**
 *Can referee nationality help predict match outcomes in Super Rugby?*